xapian/xapian-docsprint/advanced/postingsource.rst

 it should be just as efficient to call :xapian-just-method:`get_maxweight()` whenever you want to use it.

+Three methods return statistics independent of the iteration position.
+These are upper and lower bounds for the number of documents which can be returned, and an estimate of this number.
+In this case, we know this exactly, as it is just the number of documents in the database:

+.. xapianexample:: postingsource
+    :marker: termfreq methods

+These methods aren't implemented in the base class, so you have to define them when deriving your subclass.

+It must always be true that :xapian-method:`get_termfreq_min()` <= :xapian-method:`get_termfreq_est()` and :xapian-method:`get_termfreq_est()` <= :xapian-method:`get_termfreq_max()`.

+PostingSources must always return documents in increasing document ID order.

+After construction, a PostingSource points to a position *before* the first document id - so before a docid can be read, the position must be advanced by calling :xapian-just-method:`next()`, :xapian-just-method:`skip_to()` or :xapian-just-method:`check()`.

+The :xapian-just-method:`get_weight()` method returns the weight that you want to contribute to the current document.
+This weight must always be >= 0:

+.. xapianexample:: postingsource
+    :marker: get_weight

+The default implementation of :xapian-just-method:`get_weight()` returns 0, for convenience when deriving "weight-less" subclasses.

+The :xapian-just-method:`get_docid()` method returns the document id at the current iteration position:

+.. xapianexample:: postingsource
+    :marker: get_docid

-The :xapian-just-method:`at_end()` method checks if the current iteration position is past the last entry.
+And the :xapian-just-method:`at_end()` method checks if the current iteration position is past the last entry - we signal that in our subclass by setting the current position to an invalid value:

-The :xapian-just-method:`get_docid()` method returns the document id at the current iteration position.
+.. xapianexample:: postingsource
+    :marker: at_end

 There are three methods which advance the current position.
-All of these take a Xapian::weight parameter :xapian-variable:`min_wt`, which indicates the minimum weight contribution which the matcher is interested in.
+All of these take a parameter :xapian-variable:`min_wt`, which indicates the minimum weight contribution which the matcher is interested in.
 The matcher still checks the weight of documents so it's OK to ignore this parameter completely, or to use it to discard only some documents.
 But it can be useful for optimising in some cases.

-The simplest of these three methods is :xapian-just-method:`next(min_wt)`, which simply advances the iteration position to the next document (possibly skipping documents with weight contribution < min_wt).
+The simplest of these three methods is :xapian-just-method:`next(min_wt)`, which simply advances the iteration position to the next document (possibly skipping documents with weight contribution < min_wt):

+.. xapianexample:: postingsource
+    :marker: next

 Then there's :xapian-just-method:`skip_to(did, min_wt)`.
 This advances the iteration position to the next document with document id >= did, possibly also skipping documents with weight contribution < min_wt.

+.. xapianexample:: postingsource
+    :marker: skip_to

 A default implementation of :xapian-just-method:`skip_to()` is provided which just calls :xapian-just-method:`next()` repeatedly.
 This works but